 Make a milk container rocket mouse.
 These are super easy to make.
 All you need is a milk jug and a paper cone to sit on the top.

 Investigate which objects float from a selection and then build a boat or raft to help objects that sink float.

 For older children ask the question “How can you make a lemon sink?”
 The answer is quite simple, but there could be other ways to get the same end result, for example adding materials to weigh it down.

 Create a LEGO tower using one hand.
 Find three different ways to measure the height of the tower.

 Another idea is to create a tower or bridge that can hold a certain weight without breaking.

 STEM Challenges for 6-8 year olds

-Build a raft – for older children specify a particular weight the raft should hold.
+Build a raft from recycled materials – for older children specify a particular weight the raft should hold.